- applying information

-NoRedInk is a free website (and Chrome app) that lets kids practice their grammar and punctuation skills using pop-culture terms they choose themselves.
+NoRedInk is a free and paid website (and Chrome app) that lets kids practice their grammar and punctuation skills using pop-culture terms they choose themselves.
 You can assess students on up to 20 different skills at a time and view student progress in areas such as Apostrophes, Possessive Pronouns, and Commonly Confused Words.
 When students log in, they can see which assignments and quizzes they've been assigned.

 Since NoRedInk incorporates tween interests, it has an edge when it comes to engaging students in the often tedious experience of perfecting grammar.
-Kids will initially find their favorite stars appearing in assigments hilarious and fun; the thrill may not last forever, but it's a great hook.
+Kids will initially find their favorite stars appearing in assignments hilarious and fun; the thrill may not last forever, but it's a great hook.
 The interactivity of the questions, which require students to either type in their answers or drag punctuation into the right spot, also helps kids feel more involved.
 Adding the correct punctuation to a sentence like "Jim Carrey wasn't pleased I'd broken into his home, letting his Labrador loose" give exercises a Mad Libs vibe and can elicit a much-needed chuckle from struggling students.

 See how teachers are using NoRedInk